AlbMej/Syllaview/README.md

 # ScheduleThis
-ScheduleThis is a web based application that populates your calendar with upcoming deadlines.
+ScheduleThis is a web-based application that populates your calendar with upcoming deadlines and activities.